markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/fun & stress-free.md

 <br>
 <ul style="list-style-type: decimal; margin-left: 20px;">

-- To further enhance the student experience, the university could consider expanding the availability of on-campus housing for upperclassmen to ease the transition to off-campus living.
+- To further enhance the student experience, the university could consider providing students with a metro card similar to American University's to facilitate exploration and travel for work and internships.
-- Additionally, increasing the visibility and support for varsity sports might foster more school spirit and a stronger sense of community.
+- Additionally, expanding the variety and frequency of campus events and activities could further enrich the student community.
-- Offering more workshops or resources on managing academic stress could also benefit students.
-Lastly, continuing to improve the technological infrastructure, especially the reliability of Wi-Fi, would support students' academic and social activities.
+- It may also be beneficial to continue developing the integration of technology in learning, ensuring that all students have access to the necessary resources and support for their academic pursuits.

 </ul>
     </Tab>